 Bringing together these strands of symbolism, Key (or “Trump”) 10 of a typical RWS tarot deck is the similarly “8-spoked” Wheel of Fortune.
 It sits in the eleventh position of the sequence, midway between Key 0 (the Fool) and Key 21 (the World), bringing to closure the first half of the Fool’s journey of self-discovery and stimulating a fresh start with a decisive “turn of the wheel.”
 This is where my personal path stood when I rejoined the tarot and astrology communities in 2011 after many years away, and starting this blog in the Summer of 2017 highlighted another phase of that evolution.

 I will be using this outlet to share my thoughts on the practice of tarot, Lenormand, traditional natal and horary astrology, geomancy and any other methods of divination I find interesting.
 You can expect commentary, opinion (including “attitude”), technical essays. history, self-made spreads (both tarot and Lenormand) and a few example readings.
 A random post or two about some of my other passions may occasionally make an appearance.
-I am also offering on-line tarot readings and horary astrology predictions, mainly of the “lost item” kind.
+I am also offering on-line tarot and Lenormand readings on almost any topic except legal, financial and health-related advice, and horary astrology predictions, mainly of the “lost item” kind.